 Southampton welcomes more than four million visitors every year, and with an amazing number of things to do it’s no wonder.
-The city is bursting at the seams with museums, music venues, galleries, parks and of course lots of maritime history.
-Whether you’re going to make your way on your next cruise adventure or you just want to visit the city, hopping on a train to Southampton is a great way to start your journey.
+The city is bursting at the seams with museums, music venues, galleries, parks, and of course lots of maritime history.
+Whether you’re going to make your way on your next cruise adventure or you just want to visit the city, hopping on a train to Southampton station is a great way to start your journey.
 Our guide will help you plan the perfect stay.